Since TikTok’s launch in 2016, the app has been the go-to for people who want to upload short-form videos.

 Step 3: Press inside the address bar and type “uberduck.ai” in it.

-Step 4: Swipe up Uberduck.ai’s home page until you see the “Text-to-Speech” option.
-Tap to select it.
+Step 4: Swipe up Uberduck.ai’s home page and tap the “Text-to-Speech” option.

 Step 5: Once you’re on the “Text-to-Speech” page, choose a voice by pressing the “v” button beside the featured voice creator.